 This is a really steady, consistent seasonal trend – you could set your calendar to it!
 But let’s also take at some data that’s a combination of two trends – a sharp increase plus cyclical seasons:

-The Apple Watch is a newer product that’s become extremely trendy, especially with tech enthusiasts or Apple fans.
+The Apple Watch is a newer product that’s become extremely trendy, especially among tech enthusiasts or Apple fans.
 Remember, this is a company that inspires a devoted and loyal fan base.